DafneRibeiro/DafneRibeiro/README.md

 - 🎓 I recently completed the Digital Futures 12 weeks Software Engineering Academy.

-- 💻At the moment I’m practicing what I have been learning with Digital Futures.
+- 💻At the moment I’m practicing what I have been studying and working on a few repositories, so please bear with me if some of my repo are still a WIP.
 I recently finish working on a MERN full Stack Project including a mobile app.
 [GamingNetworkApp](https://github.com/DafneRibeiro/GamingNetworkApp)

 - 🔭 I’m currently preparing for the Java SE 8 certification.